Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources.md

 This page describes how to deploy Azure landing zones with connectivity resources based on the [Virtual WAN network topology (Microsoft-managed)][wiki_connectivity_resources_virtual_wan] created in the current Subscription context, using the default configuration settings.

 > **NOTE:**
-> If you are looking to deploy a network based on traditional virtual networks, please see our [Traditional Azure networking topology (hub and spoke)][wiki_connectivity_resources_hub_and_spoke] guidance.
+> If you are looking to deploy a network based on traditional virtual networks, please see our [Deploy Connectivity Resources (Hub and Spoke)][wiki_deploy_connectivity_resources] example.

 As connectivity resources can start to significantly increase Azure consumption costs, the module defaults are aimed to help build the basic connectivity configuration whilst minimizing cost.
 Please refer to the [Network topology and connectivity][alz_connectivity] recommendations to better understand which of these settings you should enable in a Production environment.